Azure/AppService/_posts/2021-08-25-App-service-support-for-availability-zones.md

 - Minimum instance count of 3
   - The platform will enforce this minimum count behind the scenes if you specify an instance count fewer than 3.
 This is due to the platform automatically spreading these VMs across 3 zones when zone redundancy is enabled.
 - Can be enabled in any of the following regions:
+  - West US 2
+  - West US 3
+  - Central US
+  - East US
+  - East US 2
+  - Canada Central
+  - Brazil South
+  - North Europe
   - West Europe
-  - North Europe
   - Germany West Central
-  - Southeast Asia
+  - France Central
   - UK South
-  - Central US
-  - East US
-  - East US 2
-  - West US 2
-  - West US 3
   - Japan East
+  - Southeast Asia
   - Australia East
-  - Canada Central
 - Zone redundancy can only be specified when creating a **new** App Service Plan
   - Currently you can not convert pre-existing App Service Plan.
 See next bullet for details on how to create a new App Service Plan that supports zone redundancy.
 - AZ is only supported in the newer portion of the App Service footprint